sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 	scp login@xx.xx.xx.xx:~/day1/file.txt .
 	```

+!!! note
-	> here `~` will be interpreted as your home directory.
+	Here `~` will be interpreted as your home directory.
 This is useful and time-saving shorthand.

 	To copy a file from your machine to the server: